Workplace Bullying: A Major Concern For Companies Throughout the World

 A workplace bully has selfish motives and a complete lack of respect for others.
-He does not care for others and never considers them as equal.
-He uses all means necessary to impose his ways.
+He does not care for others, never considers them equal, and uses all means necessary to impose his ways.

 Some bosses may have high expectations from the employees to perform better.
 Such bosses may not necessarily be bullies.
-Bullying is generally done by employees to their peers.
+Employees generally do bullying to their peers.

 Bullies display common behavioral traits such as anger and anxiety.